 Mothers with uncontrolled Type 1 Diabetes mellitus may have children prone to these congenital heart defects

-Pregnant women infected with the Rubella virus has a high chance of giving birth to a baby with congenital heart defects.
+Pregnant women infected with the Rubella virus have a high chance of giving birth to a baby with congenital heart defects.